leqingsang/SVOC/README.md

 perl INSTALL.pl
 ```

-VEP cache and faste files
+-VEP cache and faste files
 VEP cache and faste files can be automatically downloaded and configured using [INSTALL.pl](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#installer).
 You can also download and set up them manually:

 ```bash